AwesomeWiki/AwesomeWiki/docs/installation/index.md

  # Verification Plan
  The followins are the options to verify the installation is successful:

- 1. Browse to the application endpoit and make sure the application is up and running.
+ 1. Browse to the application endpoint and make sure the application is up and running.
  2. Run the postman API test
  3. Postgres testing
     * ssh into the vm